Testing With Selenium WebDriver (82 Blogs) Become a Certified Professional

 4 / 8 Blog from Locators and Waits in Selenium

-Locators in Selenium are used to uniquely identify the web element on the web-page.
-There are various locators like Id, name, CSS Selector, XPath that serve different purposes.
-In order to locate a particular button or a link on the web-page, we use link Text locator.
-In this article, you will see to locate an element using Link Text in Selenium.
+Locators in Selenium are used to identify the web element on the web page uniquely.
+There are various locators like ID, name, CSS Selector, and XPath that serve different purposes.
+In order to locate a particular button or a link on the web page, we use the link Text locator.
+In this article, you will see how to find an element using Link Text in Selenium.

 Let’s get started!

-Now, let’s examine linkText locator with the help of an example.
-Suppose you want to locate the “Sign Up” link as shown in the below snapshot.
+Now, let’s examine the linkText locator with an example.
+Suppose you want to locate the “Sign Up” link, as shown in the snapshot below.
 How will you do that?

 Let me take you through the steps.